The Bankrate promise

 What is an emergency fund?

 An emergency fund is money in the bank for the purpose of covering unplanned expenses.
 It can be your lifeline when faced with surprise home repairs, a big medical bill or a death in the family.
-It can also help you get through a sudden job loss by covering living expenses like housing, transportation and food.

 Experts suggest stashing away at least three to six months’ worth of household expenses in an emergency fund.